paralin/charlie/DESIGN.md

 Here is the order of steps taken by the management module

   1. Load saved data (if any)
-  2. Generate missing data (including identity information)
+  2. Load the list of network comms plugins
-  3. Connect to server
+  3. Iterate over the plugins by priority figure until contact is successful
   4. Send a CMsgClientRegister with identity and machine info object
-  5. Handle any errors returned by server
+  5. Handle any errors returned by server, validate the response from the server to make sure it's a valid remote server.
   6. Send a CMsgRequestModuleTable